exonum/exonum-doc/src/home/design-overview.md

-Anchoring increases security; even if a malefactor takes control over every validator or all validators collude, it's impossible to change the transaction log unnoticeably.
+Anchoring increases security; even if a malefactor takes control over every validator or all validators collude, it’s impossible to change the transaction log unnoticeably.
 After any change, retroactively modified block hashes would differ from the one recorded on the Bitcoin blockchain.
 To change the data on the Exonum blockchain retroactively, an attacker would need